CyberSecurityUP/GCP-Adversary-Emulator/README.md

 - [k8senumeration](https://github.com/CyberSecurityUP/k8senumeration): Tool for enumerating Kubernetes clusters.
 - [gcp_enum](https://gitlab.com/gitlab-com/gl-security/threatmanagement/redteam/redteam-public/gcp_enum): Enumeration scripts for GCP.
 - [GCPBucketBrute](https://github.com/RhinoSecurityLabs/GCPBucketBrute): Brute force tool for GCP buckets.

+### Future Release

+In our next release, we plan to expand the capabilities of GCPAdversary to focus on Google Kubernetes Engine (GKE) and other Kubernetes environments within GCP.
+This update will include:

+- Enhanced TTPs specific to Kubernetes clusters.
+- Integration with common Kubernetes tools and frameworks.
+- Advanced techniques for testing Kubernetes security.
+- Automated scanning and exploitation of Kubernetes vulnerabilities.

+Stay tuned for more updates and features as we continue to enhance GCPA dversary Emulator to meet the evolving needs of cloud security testing.

 ## Contributions